Scams & Frauds

 Check the Locks

-Did you know that in almost half of all completed residential burglaries, thieves simply entered through unlocked doors or crawled through unlocked windows?
+Did you know that in many residential break-ins, burglars simply entered through unlocked doors or crawled through unlocked windows?

 - Make sure every external door has a sturdy, well-installed, one inch throw, dead bolt lock.
 Key-in-the-knob locks alone are not enough.